Flite in comparison to Festival has:

 - designed for embedded devices

-Guess what?
-I’ve finally put together a simplistic tool for generating audiobooks from plain text that works!
+I’ve put together a simplistic tool for generating audiobooks from plain text that works!
 I call it text2gsm as it converts plain text file into GSM WAV compression format optimal for voice.